AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/get-started/basic-terms.md

   </tr>
   <tr>
    <td role="rowheader">API Key</td>
    <td>A unique code that identifies the user, developer, or program that is calling a software's API, used for authentication.
-Since Adobe Workfront Fusion modules work by connecting APIs, API keys are sometimes necessary.
+Since [!DNL Adobe Workfront Fusion] modules work by connecting APIs, API keys are sometimes necessary.
 API keys are distributed by the app that requires them.
-For example, if you need an API key for ActiveCampaign, you would request it though your ActiveCampaign account.</td>
+For example, if you need an API key for [!DNL ActiveCampaign], you would request it though your [!DNL ActiveCampaign] account.</td>
   </tr>
   <tr>
    <td role="rowheader">App or service</td>